What To Bring To Your Total Solar Eclipse Viewing

-Before heading out, keep in mind that most small towns have not experienced a crowd of this size before and things may not go perfectly.
-Go prepared and you’ll have a great time no matter what mishaps transpire.
+Before heading out for solar eclipse viewing, be prepared, and you’ll have a great time no matter what mishaps transpire.
 Read on for some solar eclipse viewing supplies that you can start gathering now.

 Solar Eclipse Viewing Supplies